open/close all folders

 - Dual Boss: They fight together.

-- The Evil Geniuses
+- The Evil Genius: Two of them.

 - Gadgeteer Genius: Mentioned to be award-winning roboticists and siccing robot Mooks on Scott before their actual "boss" fight.
 In the film, they become Musical Assassins.